Why Are My Homeowners Insurance Premiums Going Up?

 • Conduct home improvement projects and preventative maintenance.
 Installing water leak detection systems and other smart home monitoring devices can help prevent or limit losses while also potentially getting you a discount on your Lemonade homeowners policy.

 • Bundle your insurance coverages, such as combining car insurance with homeowners.
-With Lemonade, you’ll score a discount on your homeowners insurance when you bundle it with any of our other coverages.
-We offer pet insurance in 37 states plus DC and term life insurance in 49 states plus Washington D.C.
-Our car insurance is now available in Tennessee, Illinois, and Ohio, with more state launches coming soon.
+With Lemonade, you can score a discount on your homeowners insurance when you bundle it with any of our other coverages.

 One thing you should be wary of doing is skimping on coverages just to get a lower rate.